 Be consistent in the use of font/typeface throughout your manuscript.
 All text material must be in the same font/typeface; all headings and figure/table titles/captions must be in a consistent typeface.

-Please select a font and size that is highly legible and will reproduce clearly.
+Please select a font, size, and color that are highly legible and will reproduce clearly.
+TrueType fonts recommended.
 Ornate or decorative fonts such as script, calligraphy, gothic, italics, or specialized art fonts are not acceptable.
 For electronic submissions, embedded fonts are required.

 Any symbols, equations, figures, drawings, diacritical marks, or lines that cannot be typed, and therefore are drawn, must be added in permanent black ink.